 - The difference between greetings and goodbyes

-One of the most common ways to greet someone in Spanish is simply to say a nice “Hola.”
+One of the most common ways to greet someone in Spanish is simply to say a friendly “Hola.”
 This term is basically a "hi" in Spanish and is used to greet family members, friends, and colleagues in informal situations.

 “Hola” can be used at any time of the day or night when we meet somebody.
 You can never go wrong with saying Hola.
 Just remember that the h is silent in Spanish, so the correct pronunciation of Hola is without the h (ola).